Memory Foam vs. Innerspring Mattresses: Find the Perfect Mattress for You

 Memory foam vs. innerspring: how to choose

+While there are some essential differences between mattress types, there’s also enough variety within each category that no one sleeping surface is best for any one type of sleeper.
 To make the right choice, you'll have to consider your sleep style and comfort preferences.
 For example:

 - Whether you share your bed with a partner: One major brag for memory foam mattresses is how well they handle motion transfer, meaning that someone sleeping on one side of the bed feels little to no movement when the person on the other side tosses and turns or gets up in the night.
-Innerspring mattresses in the past performed a lot worse on this score, but pocketed coils, better coil design, and foam comfort layers can help isolate motion and minimize disturbances.
+Innerspring mattresses in the past performed a lot worse on this score, but pocketed coils, better coil design, and all-foam comfort layers can help isolate motion and minimize disturbances.